pedroarvellos/css-practice-trading-card/README.md

 # css-practice-trading-card
-That's a simple exercise to demonstrate good practices at CSS3 when it comes to developing simples elements, like trading cards.
-This project was developed during the Nano Degree Front-End Web Developer provided by Udacity.
+That's a simple exercise to demonstrate good practices at HTML5 and CSS3 when it comes to developing simple elements, like trading cards.
+This project was developed by me during the Nano Degree Front-End Web Developer course provided by Udacity.